 Fast forward a couple of years, and evolution in Mobile Devices with PDAs (personal digital assistants) being gaining popularity, and then Symbian, RIM and Windows operating systems commenced as the first “Smartphones.”
-Device memory, removable media card slots and the ability to surf the internet at GPRS speeds (if you could afford the plans) became an everyday reality.
+Device memory, removable media card slots, and the ability to surf the internet at GPRS speeds (if you could afford the plans) became an everyday reality.
 A logical extraction with forensic software/hardware became possible; this approach relied upon the ability of the mobile manufacturer’s desktop syncing software.
-A report could be obtained within hours, which was a godsend to investigators, who and were all happy with just a logical extraction of the devices.
+A report could be obtained within hours, which was a godsend to investigators, who were all happy with just a logical extraction of the devices.
 Although forensic solutions progressed so that you could obtain physical extractions, it still took several years to support this functionality in some operating systems.

 When Grayshift asked me to join their team, I was excited at the prospect of working for a business that had a highly regarded reputation in the industry and a sought-after product – the GrayKey solution.
-One of the reasons why Grayshift is held in high esteem is because its GrayKey product fills a critical void in the forensics industry, far exceeds the expectations of users and supports their clients even on the other side of the world.
+One of the reasons why Grayshift is held in high esteem is because its GrayKey product fills a critical void in the forensics industry, far exceeds the expectations of users, and supports its clients even on the other side of the world.

 Since I joined the company, Grayshift has exceeded my expectations – the integrity of the business as well as the work ethic and professionalism of all the people who work there.
-They genuinely care about Law Enforcement and assisting them to complete their duties more effectively and efficiently.
+They genuinely care about Law Enforcement and assist them to complete their duties more effectively and efficiently.
 Bringing 30 years of experience combined with my skills in investigations and digital forensics, I hope that I can contribute – even just a little – to making life easier for the digital forensics officers by ensuring that Grayshift keeps abreast of our customers’ requirements globally.

 The material and information contained in this resource is based on 30+ years of in-the-ﬁeld experience from the Grayshift Digital Forensic team and is intended for general information purposes only.
 As always, please defer to your department’s policies and procedures as they relate to digital forensics.